 When choosing between veneers vs bonding, look at your issues.
 Unless your only issue is teeth staining, the dentist may recommend either bonding or veneers for enhancing your smile.
 That is because both can help hide a variety of cosmetic concerns.
 If you have really small or large teeth, oddly shaped teeth, minor gaps between teeth and permanent or intrinsic discoloration.

 How Does Bonding Work?

 As mentioned earlier, porcelain veneers or cosmetic bonding can both address the same issues.
-It doesn’t matter if the teeth are too small, misshapen, have jagged edges, stains, or minor gaps between the teeth.
+It doesn’t matter if the teeth are too small, misshapen, or have jagged edges, stains, or minor gaps between the teeth.
 Using bonding material, you can be finished in one day.
 Bonding is less expensive.
 It can create almost as esthetic a result as veneers.
-While porcelain veneers are designed to create even longer-lasting results thanks to porcelain’s stain resistance and strength, bonding offer as number of benefits all its own.
+While porcelain veneers are designed to create even longer-lasting results thanks to porcelain’s stain resistance and strength, bonding offers as number of benefits all its own.